MicroStrategy/rest-api-docs/docs/common-workflows/manage-time-zone-objects/create-a-time-zone-object.md

 ---
-title: Workflow Sample - Create a Custom Time Zone Object
+title: Workflow sample - Create a custom timezone object
-sidebar_label: Create a Custom Time Zone Object
+sidebar_label: Create a custom timezone object
 description: This workflow demonstrates how to create a new custom object through the Modeling service.
 ---